Glossary

 multi repo problem superrepo subrepos

-version control system (vcs)
+version control system (VCS)

 A version control system is a tool to track changes to a set of files and provides auxiliary functional.
-Sometimes these are also called source code management tools.

-Popular version control systems are
+Other names for version control system are

 application-level package manager (APM)